 - Termly tracking analysed by the SEND Co-ordinator and Head teacher. - Termly Progress and Attainment meetings used to analyse impact of the term's work and identify next steps.
 (All teachers and Head teacher) - The information shared at the termly meetings with the staff and Head teacher is then analysed by the SENDCo/Head teacher.
 This is fed into termly cohort analysis and self-evaluation which informs the next term's provision mapping. - Termly Individual Plan's with targets are reviewed with parents; these include evaluations and next steps. - Interventions are planned according to needs of the child/young person.
-We adapt or change an intervention if it does not have a positive outcome. - The SEND Co-ordinator will always seek parental permission prior to involving external support. - We aim to be able to signpost you to external support if appropriate e.g. Speech and Language Drop In sessions.
+We adapt or change an intervention if it does not have a positive outcome. - The SEND Co-ordinator will always seek parental permission prior to involving external support. - We aim to be able to signpost parents and families to external support if appropriate e.g. Speech and Language Drop In sessions.

 How are parents involved in Belgrave School?
 How can I be involved?
 We recognise that parents/carers and school need to work together to achieve the best outcomes for children/young people.
 We value our excellent relationships.

-- We have workshops to support home learning. - Dojo communicates class and individual achievements. - Belgrave PTA is very active and helps to develop the School Community. - Belgrave School Governors have strong parental representation. - Belgrave School has a variety of volunteers who support learning. - Parents assist with school trips. - We invite parents in to school to join their child in the learning environment; this may be for taster sessions in phonics, science, maths or other areas of the curriculum. - Parents will support children by transporting to sporting fixtures or events in different settings.
+- We have workshops to support home learning. - Dojo communicates class and individual achievements. - Belgrave PTA is very active and helps to develop the School Community.

+- Belgrave School Governors have strong parental representation. - Belgrave School has a variety of volunteers who support learning. - Parents assist with school trips. - We invite parents in to school to join their child in the learning environment; this may be for taster sessions in phonics, science, maths or other areas of the curriculum. - Parents volunteer to support a variety of activities in school during the school day. - Parents will support children by transporting to sporting fixtures or events in different settings.